-This Circular, the Notice, the accompanying form of proxy and Linamar's 2021 Annual Report to Shareholders (collectively, the "meeting materials") are being mailed, on or about April 20, 2022, to shareholders of record as of the Record Date.
-A copy of the meeting materials can be obtained from the Investor Relations Department of the Corporation and is also available on the Corporation's profile on SEDAR at www.sedar.com.
+The Notice and the accompanying form of proxy to Shareholders (collectively, the "meeting materials") are being mailed, on or about April 11, 2023, to shareholders of record as of the Record Date.
+A copy of the meeting materials, as well as Linamar's 2022 Annual Report can be obtained from the Investor Relations Department of the Corporation and is also available on the Corporation's profile on SEDAR at www.sedar.com.